Strepto/hello-three/README.md

 The goal is to setup a simple workflow for a quick feedback loop for 3D web projects.
 We will try to setup a game loop, and add some logic to it.

-It uses a basic "Starter HTML and CSS" setup, which can be improved.

 The goals are:

 * Easy to get started